ryanmillerwork/dl_docs/dg_docs.md

     • The `new_group_name` on success.

 Errors
-    • TCL_ERROR if `new_group_name` already exists.
     • TCL_ERROR if the data in the source variable is not valid Base64 or is a malformed group string.

 Usage Note
-    This command is part of a serialization pair with `dg_toString64`.
-While care must be taken to manage variables within a single `essctrl` call, a round-trip operation is straightforward.
-See the example in `dg_toString64`.
+    This command overwrites any existing DynGroup that has the same `new_group_name`.
+It is part of a serialization pair with `dg_toString64`.
+All operations must be performed in a single `essctrl` call for the Tcl variables to be passed correctly.

 See also
     dg_toString64, dg_fromString, dg_create